kunithimeghana-rgb/SCT_DS_2/README.md

 Open Titanic_Data_Cleaning_and_EDA.ipynb in Jupyter Notebook or Lab.

 Run cells sequentially to reproduce data cleaning and EDA process.

 Contact Emial: kuntihimeghana004@gmial.com
 linkdin:www.linkedin.com/in/kunithi-meghana

-Modify or extend code as needed for further exploration or modeling.

-Sample Visualizations Survival by Sex and Class: (Include or generate example plots using notebook outputs)

-Acknowledgements Kaggle Titanic competition

-pandas, matplotlib, seaborn, numpy